 Insulin should never be placed in checked baggage since the baggage compartments of airplanes, buses, and other forms of transportation can get very hot or cold, and either extreme will degrade the insulin.
 Likewise, you should never leave insulin in the trunk or glove compartment of a car or leave a bag containing insulin out in direct sunlight.
 Be careful at hotels without a refrigerator; don’t, for example, set your diabetes supply case on a sunny window sill.
 If you put your insulin in the ice bucket overnight, you may want to remove it in the morning (mine was tossed out by housekeeping on one trip).

 Many frequent travelers invest in an insulated insulin carrying case to keep their insulin cool.
 For a list of such cases, see “Carrying Cases.”
 Homemade insulin carriers using thermoses and ice, for example, will also work to keep insulin cool but are not much less expensive than a modest commercial case and may be bulkier and less convenient.
+(Be sure to avoid freezing the insulin, and do not use insulin that has been frozen.)

 Some travel guides recommend taking twice the amount of supplies that you would normally need for the time span of the trip to allow for unexpected problems and delays.
 I have found that taking what I would normally use plus enough for a few more days (and enough pump supplies to allow for two extra infusion set changes) suffices for most trips, and usually I have surplus to bring home.
 When carrying oral medicines, it is often easiest to carry the original prescription bottle rather than count out pills just for your trip.
 You may also want to bring extra batteries for your blood glucose meter, particularly if you are traveling to a remote area.